 - Funding for the inaugural Workshop comes in part from our community; the project was launched by a successful series of online fundraisers by community members.

 - All of our current community leaders began as citizens of COLONTOWN; patients and caregivers who stepped forward to help create the neighborhoods and nurture the conversations.

 Continuing Education - the “Mayoring Knowledgebase”

-- The Academy will also generate the initial set of resources for PALTOWN's Community Leadership online education offering, to include:
+- The Workshop will also generate the initial set of resources for PALTOWN's Community Leadership online education offering, to eventually include:

 - Video library covering topics including acclimating new members, handling death and grief, and dispute resolution